kmahoski/GNNs-OGBN-Proteins-LD-GAT/README.md

 There are additional packages for the dependencies.
 An extensive list, along with a more detailed info is provided in conda-environment-packages.txt.

+#### Notes on the Folder Structure

+Git ignores the following folders: protein/data/ datasets/OGB/ogbn_proteins/

+*protein/data/* should contain the protein sequences from the STRING database.

+*datasets/OGB/ogbn_proteins/* is intended to contain the OGBN-Proteins dataset, but this path can be changed.

 ## Running the Experiments

 - ESM2 650M (default)